basion96/WholesomeBot-Node.js/README.md

 - SPOOK!
 - how do you work wholesomebot

+## Pictures
+You will need to supply your own pictures for wholesomebot.
+Thankfully this is as easy as grabbing some wholesome pictures you like, and dropping them in the pictures folder.
+Added more pictures while the bot was running and dont want to restart the bot to use them?
+Just type !updateLists and the lists will then include them.

+## Wholesome messages
+Unlike the pictures, wholesome messages are provided.
+There are quite a few and more are added every so often.
+Feel free to give suggestions to be added.

 ## Future plans
 - Joining voice channels and playing music

 ## Setting up the bot
 First of all make sure you have made a bot account, and that ou have added it to your server.